Unleash/unleash-client-nextjs/README.md

 | `NEXT_PUBLIC_` | `UNLEASH_FRONTEND_API_TOKEN` | `-`                         | `FlagProvider`, `getFrontendFlags`                   |
 | `NEXT_PUBLIC_` | `UNLEASH_APP_NAME`           | `nextjs`                    | `FlagProvider`, `getFrontendFlags`, `getDefinitions` |

+If you plan to use configuration in the browser, add `NEXT_PUBLIC_` prefix.
 If both are defined and available, private variable takes priority.
 You can use both to have different values on client-side and server-side.